apache/arrow-site/README.md

-For the changes on the `gh-pages` branch to be deployed to GitHub Pages, the *Source* branch for GitHub Pages deployment must be set to `gh-pages` in the repository Settings of your fork (by default, the Source branch should be set to `asf-site` on a fork).
+For the changes on the `gh-pages` branch to be deployed to GitHub Pages, the *Source* branch for GitHub Pages deployment must be set to `gh-pages` in the repository Settings of your fork (by default, the Source branch should be set to `asf-site`).
 Instructions on how to configure the Source branch can be found in the [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).

 FYI: We can also generate the site for https://arrow.apache.org/